dazuma/toys/README.md

 The `system version` tool displays the current version of the toys gem.

 Toys also provides optional tab completion for bash.
-To install it, add the following line to your bash configuration file (e.g. `.bashrc` or `.profile`).
+To install it, execute the following command in your shell, or add it to your bash configuration file (e.g. `~/.bashrc`).

-    # Install tab completion for toys
     $(toys system bash-completion install)

+Toys does not yet specially implement tab completion for zsh or other shells.
+However, if you are using zsh, installing bash completion using `bashcompinit` _mostly_ works.

 ### Write your first tool